kar-ab/carla_data_gen/README.md

     a. [stereo_vision.yaml](../blob/main/stereo_vision.yaml)

     Two cameras, i.e. left and right are attached to vehicle.
-At the same position semantic segmentation and depth cameras are also attached to generate groudn truth data for training.
-A sample of sensor data can be viewed in [folder](..blob/main/episodes/2021-05-14_00-06-47)
+At the same position semantic segmentation and depth cameras are also attached to generate ground truth data for training.
+A sample of sensor data can be viewed [here](..blob/main/episodes/2021-05-14_00-06-47)

     b. [sensors.yaml](../blob/main/sensors.yaml)

+    All types of sensor which can be attached to a vehicle.
+A sample of sensor data can be viewed [here](..blob/main/episodes/2021-05-14_00-08-23)

 3. Gather and save data synchronously from sensors and then the ego vehicle proceeds to next waypoint
 4. By default, Ego vehicle movements are generated using the [BehaviorAgent](../blob/main/configure_agents/navigation/behavior_agent.py).
 5. The same repository can be modified to work in online mode also, by just tweaking the Motion planning and Vehicle Control logic as per the incoming sensor data.